aws/aws-advanced-jdbc-wrapper/docs/development-guide/Pipelines.md

 A plugin pipeline is an execution workflow achieving a specific goal.

-The plugins have 5 main pipelines:
+The plugin pipelines available in the driver are:
-1. The connect pipeline.
+- The connect pipeline.
+- The forceConnect pipeline
-2. The execute pipeline.
+- The execute pipeline.
-3. The host list provider pipeline.
+- The host list provider pipeline.
-4. The connection changed notification pipeline.
+- The connection changed notification pipeline.
-5. The node list changed notification pipeline.
+- The node list changed notification pipeline.
+- The accepts strategy pipeline.
+- The getHostSpecByStrategy pipeline.

-A plugin does not need to implement all five pipelines.
+A plugin does not need to implement all pipelines.
 A plugin can implement one or more pipelines depending on its functionality.

 For information on how to subscribe to these pipelines, please see the documentation on [subscribed methods](./LoadablePlugins.md#subscribed-methods).

 ## Connect Pipeline

 The connect pipeline performs any additional setup or post connection steps required to establish a JDBC connection.
+By default, the connect pipeline will establish connections using the `DriverConnectionProvider` class for Connections requested through the `DriverManager` and `DataSourceConnectionProvider` class for Connections requested through an `AwsWrapperDataSource`.
+If you would like to use a non-default `ConnectionProvider` to create connections, you can do so by calling `ConnectionProviderManager.setConnectionProvider(ConnectionProvider)`.

 The most common usage of the connect pipeline is to fetch extra credentials from external locations.

 An example would be the IAM connection plugin.
 The IAM connection plugin generates an IAM authentication token to be used when establishing a connection.
 Since authentication is only required when establishing a JDBC connection and not required for any subsequent execution, the IAM authentication plugin only needs to implement the connect pipeline.

+## Force Connect Pipeline

+The force connect pipeline is similar to the connect pipeline except that it will use the default `DriverConnectionProvider` or `DataSourceConnectionProvider` classes to establish connections regardless of whether a non-default `ConnectionProvider` has been requested via `ConnectionProviderManager.setConnectionProvider(ConnectionProvider)`.
+For most plugins, the connect and force connect implementation will be equivalent.

 ## Execute Pipeline